Kenyan medics say US health aid cuts will mean more abortions

 Chimaraoke Izugbara, at the Nairobi-based Africa Population Health Research Centre, said that even if other donors replaced U.S. funding, the money would come at the expense of other health needs.

 "While funding may go into the provision of safe abortion services, that will divert attention from other things that they are doing, like nutrition, like child health," he said.
-(Additional reporting by Katharine Houreld)
+(Additional reporting by Katharine Houreld; editing by Andrew Roche)